-Parole Revocations
+Parole revocation

-The SPA revoked a total of 2,838 parole orders in 2016 of which approximately 83.56% were court based orders.
+The SPA revoked a total of 2,859 parole orders in 2017 of which approximately 83% were parole orders made by the court.

-Of these, 1.124 were the result of a breach of conditions other than the commission of further offences.
-These breaches included the failure to maintain contact with Community Corrections, changing address without permission, leaving the State without permission, failure to attend for appointments with service providers and failure to abstain from drug and/or alcohol use.
+Of all revocations, 972 were the result of a breach of conditions other than the commission of further offences.
+These breaches included the failure to maintain contact with Community Corrections, leaving the State without permission, failure to attend for appointments with service providers and failure to abstain from drug and/or alcohol use.

-The total number of breaches that were as a result of outstanding charges or further convictions was 842.
-While 872 revocations were for both a breach of conditions and further conviction/s.
+The total number of breaches that were as a result of outstanding charges or further convictions was 1,142.
+While 745 revocations were for both a

-Serious Offenders and revocations of parole
+Serious offenders and revocations of parole

-Three serious offenders had their parole order revoked given breach of conditions that were not related to re-offending.
+In 2017 four serious offenders had their parole order revoked for breach of conditions that were not related to re-offending.